How to Price Your Ecommerce Products for Maximum Growth

 (And it’s not only low prices that can help.
 Sometimes a higher price can actually sell more since it makes your product appear more valuable.)

 Running pricing experiments, or trying a model out for a while, can help you learn a lot about what works in your niche.
-The results will be an efficient, sustainable and profitable strategy.
+The goal is a pricing model that maximizes both conversion rates and profit margins.

 Analyzing results can also make a big difference in how your pricing structure evolves over time.
 For example, knowing what works and what doesn’t can make all the difference with your pricing tweaks.